-I was asked the question a while ago, how do I handle tech debt? and I am not sure I ever put it down in a form which makes sense; so this is an attempt at trying to convey a number of tools I use.
+I was asked the question a while ago, How do I handle tech debt? and I am not sure I ever put it down in a form that makes sense; so this is an attempt at trying to convey several tools I use.

 Pay back early

 The initial thinking to handling tech debt is not my idea, but stolen from Steve McConnells' wonderful Code Complete.
 Steve shows in his book that is if you can tackle tech debt earlier in the lifecycle of a project, the cost of tech debt is a lot less.
 Basically the quicker you get back to repaying that debt, the cheaper it will be.

 One aspect to keep in mind is that while the early part of a project may refer to greenfields/new projects in your case, it is not limited to that idea.
 The early part could also mean epic-level-sized pieces of work that are started on an existing project, thus the "catch it early and it is cheaper" applies to existing teams just as much as it does to teams starting a new project.

 When I do think of what to do specifically to handle tech debt, the one that comes to mind first is also the only one that won't fit into an existing team easily and that is team organisation.

 I've seen this at Equal Experts, and previously when I worked at both AWS and Microsoft.
 The simple answer is that teams above 10 people fail.
 Why is 10 the magic number though?

 - First is a bit of how we are wired, 15 is the number of close relationships we can have and a closer team performs better; but the eagled eyed reader you are will note that 10 and 15 aren't the same and this is because you need to allow team members develop close relationships across an organisation, not just in their team.